jpablo1012/virtual_beams_asteroid/README.md

 ####log(params...)

-If `vbaconfigprovider.log` is true then call:
+If `vbaConfigProvider.log` is true then call:

 `console.log(vbaConfigProvider.logPrefix, params...)`